 And Tory looks forward to the whole setup growing in popularity:

 “I’ve been called a ho more than once.
 Maybe in our future, we might see it become a common thing where people don’t bat an eye on it anymore at all.
 One can hope.”

 Yes they can.

-If the whole crew breaks up, though, there’s still chance part of the family will stay intact — Travis says he might be up for dating one of the guys:
+But if the whole crew breaks up, there’s still chance part of the family will stay intact — Travis says he might be up for dating one of the guys: